tomca32/snake/README.md

 It shouldn't be too difficult to keep a history of the snake's movement.
 We already keep a previous movement direction on every step in the `input` module; this can be changed to an array and just keep pushing directions into it on every step thus giving us a history of the snake's movement.

+### Scoring System

+Some sort of scoring system.
+Simplest idea is to just keep track of the food eaten.
+It might make sense to take game speed into account here.

 ### Rendering Optimization

 Current rendering code is a nested loop that goes through all the tiles and rerenders them on each frame.
 This is O(n^2) and can be slow on large maps.
 Snake is a simple enough game for this to be unnoticeable but it can still be improved.